 Bonjour!
 My name is Robert and perhaps I could be your next French tutor?
-I live in Albuquerque NM across from the University of New Mexico campus where I am currently just 6 credit hours from finishing my MA in Secondary Education in the field of French.
+I live in Albuquerque, NM across from the University of New Mexico campus where I just finished my MA in Secondary Education in the field of French.
 I have a NM State teaching license and have taught French for the public-school district in my city, and currently teach Levels I-IV French online from my home office for Varsity Tutors.
 My history with the French language however goes back many years.
-I have studied the language since I was young; all the way through high school, college, and now graduate school.
+I have studied the language since I was young; all the way through high school, college, and graduate school.
 Along this journey I have lived in France on 6 separate occasions and studied French at 3 different universities there totaling a little over 2 years of living in the country.
 As a result, I have a very genuine French accent and understanding of the language having lived there and can work with you to considerably improve your knowledge.
 I have instructed online with Varsity for several years now, and have developed a consistent & authentic approach to internet education.
 I have helped many people learn French that began their study as complete or near beginners; children, middle, high school and college students, all the way to adult business executives.
 Tutoring is fun for me as I get a chance to work 1 on 1 with eager learners.
 I would like to work with you next!
 My goal is to impart real-world educational skill sets so you can use what you learn to navigate your way through multiple dialogues and scenarios in French speaking regions.
-So, tell me about your goals and reasons for studying French, and accordingly Ill help you accomplish what you would like and hope to achieve; whether its for school, business, travel, or just fun.
+So, tell me about your goals and reasons for studying French, and accordingly I'll help you accomplish what you would like and hope to achieve; whether it's for school, business, travel, or just fun.
 I am patient and casual in my tutoring style and have lots of materials and resources to choose from, or we can use your school or personal material to learn according to your needs.
 Merci!
 I hope to work with you soon Robert

 Undergraduate Degree: Georgia Institute of Technology-Main Campus - Bachelors, Management